Platform ReviewUpdated 2026-04-18

 Platform Overview

-Durable carbon removal procurement marketplace and MRV infrastructure connecting buyers with suppliers (notably biochar) through verification workflows, traceability, and delivery evidence.
+Durable carbon removal procurement marketplace and MRV / chain-of-custody infrastructure connecting buyers with suppliers through verification workflows, certification support, traceability, delivery evidence, and enterprise procurement tooling.

-The platform’s core purpose is to help corporate buyers procure removal supply with stronger delivery evidence and reporting, and to help suppliers operationalize measurement and verification.
-It is not positioned as an investment platform and does not present mechanisms for credit trading, price appreciation, or retail portfolio exposure.
+The platform's core purpose is to help corporate buyers procure removal supply with stronger delivery evidence and reporting, and to help suppliers operationalize measurement, verification, certification, and sales workflows.
+It is not positioned as an investment platform and does not present mechanisms for financial returns, yield, or retail portfolio exposure.
+For most readers, the practical conclusion is simple: Carbonfuture is worth tracking if you care about the carbon removal ecosystem, but not if you are looking for a directly investable carbon asset.
+The new dossier also suggests Carbonfuture functions as a genuine two-sided system: supplier-side tooling, buyer procurement support, and API / integration infrastructure all appear material to the product stack.

 Platform Model